School SEND Information Report & LOCAL OFFER

 If a child has identified needs when they join Churchdown Village Junior School, staff will work closely with parents to ensure a positive transition process.
-Our school will liaise with previous educational settings to ensure that the child’s needs will be met within our school.
+Our school will liaise with previous educational settings to ensure that the child’s needs can be met within our school.

-The progress of all children is consistently assessed and tracked on a termly basis by class teachers, and monitored by the SENCo and Head Teacher.
-Class teachers will raise concerns they may have about a child, and this will be discussed with the SENCo and parents.
+The progress of all children is consistently assessed and tracked on a termly basis by class teachers, and monitored by the SENDCo and Head Teacher.
+Class teachers will raise concerns they may have about a child, and this will be discussed with the SENDCo and parents.
 From there, further diagnostic assessments will be carried out so that we can begin to give the child appropriate additional support.

 What are the first steps our school will take if special educational needs are identified?

 The class teacher will meet with the SENDCo/Head and other staff who work with the child concerned.
 We will arrange to meet with the parents if this has not already been done.
 When additional needs are identified, we will look to put in place support strategies both within and outside the classroom.